If you’ve got sensitive skin — it’s likely you’re used to feeling the pain (literally).

 - Always use a moisturizer.
 Moisturizer is a key component when it comes to sensitive skin care.
 The proper natural moisturizer will help to protect and nourish your skin, and retain moisture so you’re more resistant to dryness and irritation.
 Look for ingredients like the aforementioned Sodium Ascorbyl Phosphate (SAP), aloe vera, vitamin B3, and other naturally-sourced ingredients.
 Fleur & Bee’s Crème de la Cream was designed to hydrate and soothe all skin types.

 - Never skip sunscreen.
 We know you’ve heard this advice a billion times — but we’ll keep beating the drum because we want you to stay safe.
 Sunscreen is mandatory!
 UV rays can wreak havoc, causing sunspots, dryness, premature aging, and a whole host of other potential issues.
-Choose a natural sunscreen and slather it on every morning.
+Choose the right sunscreen and slather it on every morning.
 Remember to re-apply per the label instructions if you’re going to be out for longer periods of time or getting in the water.

 - Protect yourself against the elements.
 If you enjoy the outdoors (forest bathing for the win!) make sure you protect yourself.
 Anytime you’re headed out on an adventure, wear a hat, long pants/sleeves, or any other gear you need to shield yourself from excessive wind and UV rays.
 If you’re into swimming, salt and/or chlorine can irritate your skin, so use sunscreen, moisturize, and be sure shower immediately after exposure.